qtaura/ScriptAI/README.md

 ## License

 Released under the MIT License.
+See [LICENSE](LICENSE) for details.

 ---